mcmasty/mcmasty.github.io/_posts/2020-02-20-lending-club-part-one.md

 My initial thought was my portfolio performance was being dragged by a large number charge-offs.

 **Note** In the early years, automated investing was not allowed in my state.
-{: .notice}

-what about info.{: .notice--info}

-oore this
+As a result from 2012 to 2015 I purchased notes on the secondary market without a specific strategy.
+I also had varying degrees to discipline to diversification, so I might have invested larger position in individual notes than was prudent.
 {: .notice--info}

-Just to be really sure.

 My portfolio is just a sampling of the total market, which for 2019 was over 4 million loans issued ([as published on the LC stats page](https://www.lendingclub.com/info/statistics.action)).